otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 2. Alice receives two prekey messages for Bob with different user profiles but the same instance tag.
-This can only validly happen if Bob's client supports two different versions of OTR that use prekey messages or if the long term key used in each message's user profile is different.
+This can only validly happen if Bob's client supports two different versions of OTR that use prekey messages or if the long term key used in each message's User Profile is different.

     1. If the versions and the long term keys used in the messages are the same, and they are compatible with Alice's version, one of the prekey messages